if-ai/ComfyUI-IF_AI_tools/README.md

 This tool enables you to enhance your image generation workflow by leveraging the power of language models.

 ## Features
+-[NEW] Groq and kobold engines set port to 5001 and GROQ_API_KEY

-- [NEW] WhisperSpeech integration generate long form audio from Text while trining the voice on the fly from a 10min audio file
+- WhisperSpeech integration generate long form audio from Text while trining the voice on the fly from a 10min audio file
 - https://github.com/if-ai/ComfyUI-IF_AI_WishperSpeechNode
-- [NEW] ParlerTTS
+- ParlerTTS
 - available https://github.com/if-ai/ComfyUI-IF_AI_ParlerTTSNode
-- [NEW] DreamTalk generate talking avatars right inside ComfyUI Moved https://github.com/if-ai/ComfyUI-IF_AI_Dreamtalk/tree/main
+- DreamTalk generate talking avatars right inside ComfyUI Moved https://github.com/if-ai/ComfyUI-IF_AI_Dreamtalk/tree/main
-- [NEW] Json Presets (got rid of Tetx Files)
+- Json Presets (got rid of Tetx Files)
 - Use OpenAI and Claude 3 you can analize images whit the Haiku vision model
 - Generate prompts using a local LLM via Ollama
 - generate SD prompts or ask questions about an image with Image to prompt node